CodesOfRishi/smartcd/README.md

 - [Fd](https://github.com/sharkdp/fd)
 - [Ripgrep](https://github.com/BurntSushi/ripgrep)
 - [Exa](https://the.exa.website/) or [Tree](https://linux.die.net/man/1/tree)
-  - Fzf will use the current line from the filter as the argument for `exa` or `tree`, and will show the result in a split window of the filter.
+  - Fzf will use the current line from the filter as the argument for `exa` or `tree`, and will show the result in a split/preview window of the filter.
   - `smartcd` has inbuilt support for `exa` and `tree`, i.e., just install either `exa` or `tree`, and `smartcd` will handle the rest.
-  - Otherwise, if you want to use any other tool, you need to export `SMARTCD_REC_LISTING_CMD` env with your desired command (with options).
+  - Otherwise, if you want to use any other tool, you need to export `SMARTCD_FZF_PREVIEW_CMD` env with your desired command (with options).
-  - Even if you want to use `exa` or `tree` with different options other than the default ones, you can export `SMARTCD_REC_LISTING_CMD` env specifying the command with your desired options.
+  - Even if you want to use `exa` or `tree` with different options other than the default ones, you can export `SMARTCD_FZF_PREVIEW_CMD` env specifying the command with your desired options.

 ## Installation